mdtanker/polartoolkit/docs/contribute.md

     poetry add <PACKAGE> --group dev --lock

+or if the package should include its optional dependencies

+    poetry add <PACKAGE[extras]>

-Replace <PACKAGE> with package name, and optionally set the version with the following formats, as defined [here](https://python-poetry.org/docs/dependency-specification/):
+Replace <PACKAGE> with the package name, and optionally set the version with the following formats, as defined [here](https://python-poetry.org/docs/dependency-specification/):

     PACKAGE==2.1 (exactly 2.1)
     PACKAGE@^2.1 (>=2.1.0 <3.0.0)